M32 / M20 Gearbox Services / Information / Repairs / Upgrades

-- When disengaging the clutch in 1st gear when pulling away, whilst holding the gear stick, it will move back into your hand, sometimes by 10-20mm! (the greater the movement, the worse the problem)
+- When disengaging the clutch in 1st gear while pulling away, whilst holding the gear stick, it will move back into your hand, sometimes by 10-20mm! (the greater the movement, the worse the problem)

 - Whining sound coming from behind glove box area

-It is also quite common to get a constant whine in all gears from 20-30mph onwards, regardless of whether the clutch is engaged or disengaged, and which intensifies with speed.
+It is also quite common to get a constant whine in all gears from 20-30mph onwards, regardless of whether the clutch is engaged or disengaged, which intensifies with speed.
 Often misdiagnosed as differential bearings, this is caused by pitted pinion bearings which can be seen on inner and outer races below.

-The 2010-2012 gearboxes have seen more issues with pitted pinion bearings than earlier versions – this is due to GM changing the bearings to FAG and NGBC, as opposed to the earlier Timken bearings.
+The 2010-2012 gearboxes have seen more issues with pitted pinion bearings than earlier versions – this is due to GM changing the bearings to lower quality FAG and NGBC, as opposed to the earlier Timken bearings.

-Bearing failure can be caused by a combination of things, mainly linked to poor gearbox design, excessive oil temperatures along with failure to change the gearbox oil (not part of the service schedule).
+Bearing failure can be caused by a combination of things, mainly linked to poor gearbox design.
+Excessive oil temperatures along with a failure to change the gearbox oil regularly or at all(not part of the service schedule).

-- The bearing which commonly fails and causes issues sits on top of one of the two output shafts on this 6-gear gearbox.
+- The bearing which commonly fails and causes issues sits on top of one of the two output shafts on this 6-speed gearbox.
 Gears 1, 2, 5 and 6 are all on this shaft – hence why the issues typically manifest in these gears.
 Reverse and 3rd and 4th gear are situated on the other output shaft.
 In extremely rare cases we have seen issues with these gears instead, but this is only the case for >1% of repairs we have carried out.

 - When driving with the gearbox issue, we advise to use avoid using 5th and 6th and stick to 3rd and 4th gears mainly, as this will transfer the engines torque across the other output shaft, taking load off of the failing bearing.

-- If left unattended, the outer bearing race can start to spin, which causes the wear on the casing eventually popping out of 6th gear (stripping the gear) which can then finally punch a hole in the casing.
+- If left unattended, the outer bearing race can start to spin, which causes the wear on the casing, eventually popping out of 6th gear (stripping the gear) which can then finally punch a hole in the casing.
 Once this happens, it is highly unlikely that we will be able to repair your gearbox, due to the internal damage caused, making the repair uneconomical.
 Our advice is therefore to always catch the issue early, and book in for a repair as soon as possible in order to avoid further damage and associated costs.

 Gear selection issues

-With selection issues most common on 2nd, 3rd and 4th issues to look out for are<
+With selection issues most common on 2nd, 3rd and 4th, issues to look out for are<

 - Popping out of gear, once selected and power is applied the gear stick returns to neutral